All Around Austin

 The Stagecoach Inn

 In 1861, the Shady Villa Hotel opened its doors with a two-story timber-framed building, the predecessor of the present-day Stagecoach Inn.
 A stable for stagecoach passengers, the Inn has hosted Sam Houston.
-Though outlaws hid out on the property as well, like Jesse James and Sam Bass.
+However, outlaws hid out on the property as well, like Jesse James and Sam Bass.

 After a recent renovation, The Stagecoach Inn offers the perfect place to escape with a rambling tree-shaded property.
-Each of the 48 mid-century inspired rooms offers a large private patio or balcony in the shade of historic oaks, some with lush vine-covered partitions.
+Each of the 48 mid-century-inspired rooms offers a large private patio or balcony in the shade of historic oaks, some with lush vine-covered partitions.

 Located at 416 S. Main St. Room rates from $130, with suites available.